Hemakuma/cisco-dc-automation/LabGuide/section-6-2-ansible.md

 ### Exercise 2
 #### Configuring login roles
-This role allows us to login into the switches.
+This ansible role allows us to login into the switches.

 1. Switch to `Atom` Editor
-2. go to `login` folder under `roles`.
+2. navigate to `ansible --> roles --> login --> vars` folder
-3. expand it
-4. navigate to `vars` folder and open `main.yml`
+3. open `main.yml`
 5. type in the following:

     ```